History of Accenture in Timeline

 Accenture

-Accenture plc is a multinational professional services company headquartered in Dublin, Ireland, specializing in IT services and management consulting.
-Founded in the United States in 1989, Accenture is a Fortune Global 500 company, reporting revenues of $64.9 billion in 2024.
-The company provides a broad range of services and solutions in strategy, consulting, digital, technology and operations.
+Accenture is a multinational professional services company specializing in IT services and management consulting.
+Founded in the United States in 1989 and headquartered in Dublin, Ireland, Accenture is a Fortune Global 500 company.
+Its revenue was $64.9 billion in 2024.
+Accenture provides a broad range of services and solutions in strategy, consulting, digital, technology and operations.

 1989: Accenture Founded

-In 1989, Accenture was founded in the United States, specializing in IT services and management consulting.
+In 1989, Accenture was founded in the United States as a multinational professional services company.

-1989: Arthur Andersen and Andersen Consulting Become Separate Units
+1989: Arthur Andersen and Andersen Consulting became separate units

 In 1989, Arthur Andersen and Andersen Consulting became separate units of Andersen Worldwide Société Coopérative (AWSC).

-In 1998, Andersen Consulting put its 15% transfer payment into escrow and claimed breach of contract against AWSC and Arthur Andersen due to tensions over Arthur Andersen's competing consulting service.
+In 1998, Andersen Consulting put the 15% transfer payment for that year and future years into escrow and issued a claim for breach of contract against AWSC and Arthur Andersen, escalating tensions between the entities.

-In 2000, as a result of arbitration, Andersen Consulting broke all contractual ties with AWSC and Arthur Andersen, paying $1.2 billion to Arthur Andersen as part of the settlement.
+In 2000, as a result of arbitration, Andersen Consulting broke all contractual ties with AWSC and Arthur Andersen, and Andersen Consulting paid $1.2 billion to Arthur Andersen.

-On January 1, 2001, Andersen Consulting adopted the name "Accenture", derived from "Accent on the future", suggested by Kim Petersen.
+In January 2001, Andersen Consulting officially changed its name to "Accenture", a name derived from "Accent on the future" and submitted by Kim Petersen.

-In July 2001, Accenture's initial public offering (IPO) was priced at $14.50 per share, and the shares began trading on the New York Stock Exchange.
+On July 19, 2001, Accenture's initial public offering (IPO) was priced at $14.50 per share, and the shares began trading on the New York Stock Exchange.

 2001: Accenture Goes Public

-June 16, 2002: Accenture Avoids Prosecution in Enron Scandal
+June 16, 2002: Accenture Avoids Prosecution Due to Split from Andersen

-On June 16, 2002, Accenture avoided prosecution due to its split from Andersen, while Arthur Andersen was prosecuted by the U.S. Securities and Exchange Commission for obstructing justice and accounting fraud in the Enron scandal.
+On June 16, 2002, Accenture avoided prosecution by the U.S. Securities and Exchange Commission (SEC) due to its split from Andersen, while Arthur Andersen was prosecuted for obstructing justice and accounting fraud in the Enron scandal.

 October 2002: Accenture Identified as Tax Haven Corporation

-In October 2002, the Congressional General Accounting Office (GAO) identified Accenture as one of four publicly traded federal contractors incorporated in a tax haven.
+In October 2002, the Congressional General Accounting Office (GAO) identified Accenture as one of four publicly traded federal contractors that were incorporated in a tax haven, leading to scrutiny from critics like Lou Dobbs.

-In 2003, Accenture engaged in an IT overhaul project for the British National Health Service (NHS).
+In 2003, Accenture engaged in an IT overhaul project for the British National Health Service (NHS), aiming to modernize its technology infrastructure.

 2006: Accenture Withdraws from NHS Contract

-In 2006, Accenture withdrew from the British National Health Service (NHS) contract over disputes related to delays and cost overruns.
+In 2006, Accenture withdrew from the IT overhaul project for the British National Health Service (NHS) due to disputes over delays and cost overruns.

-In May 2009, Accenture announced its board of directors unanimously approved changing the company's place of incorporation from Bermuda to Ireland.
+On May 26, 2009, Accenture announced that its board of directors had unanimously approved changing the company's place of incorporation from Bermuda to Ireland.

-Since 2013, Accenture has acquired over 200 companies, expanding its portfolio and capabilities.
+Since 2013, Accenture has acquired over 200 companies, expanding its portfolio and market reach.

 Between 2015 and 2024, Accenture generated total returns (including dividends) of approximately 370%, more than the S&P 500 index itself, Goldman Sachs, etc.

-2017: Accenture Partners with The Alan Turing Institute
+2017: Strategic Partner of The Alan Turing Institute

-Since 2017, Accenture has been a strategic partner of The Alan Turing Institute.
+Since 2017, Accenture has been a strategic partner of The Alan Turing Institute, collaborating on research and innovation initiatives.

-June 2018: Accenture Contracted to Recruit U.S. Customs Officers
+June 2018: Accenture Contracted to Recruit U.S. Customs and Border Protection Officers

-December 2018: DHS Report Criticizes Accenture's Recruitment Efforts
+December 2018: DHS Report Reveals Poor Performance on Accenture Recruitment Contract

-In December 2018, a DHS Office of Inspector General report indicated that Accenture had been paid $13.6M but had only hired two agents against a goal of 7,500, issuing a 'management alert'.
+In December 2018, a report by the DHS Office of Inspector General revealed that Accenture had only hired two agents despite being paid $13.6M through the first ten months of the contract, leading to a 'management alert'.

 February 2019: Accenture Pays $200 Million to Swiss Authorities

-In February 2019, Accenture paid $200 million to Swiss authorities over tax claims related to transfer pricing arrangements.
+In February 2019, Accenture paid $200 million to Swiss authorities over tax claims related to transfer pricing arrangements, resolving a financial dispute.

 February 2019: Accenture Content Moderators Report Poor Working Conditions

-In February 2019, contractors from Accenture's Austin, Texas, location who performed content moderation tasks for wrote an open letter describing poor working conditions and a "Big Brother environment".
+In February 2019, contractors from Accenture's Austin, Texas, location who performed content moderation tasks for wrote an open letter to Facebook describing poor working conditions and a "Big Brother environment".

-In 2019, the contract between Accenture and U.S. Customs and Border Protection to recruit officers was terminated.
+In 2019, the contract between Accenture and U.S. Customs and Border Protection to recruit officers was terminated due to poor performance.

 March 2023: Accenture Announces Job Cuts